Yes, I’m a grown man who still reads comic-books. Shut up.

 A couple of years back I wrote about reading ebooks in WHY I LOVE MY AMAZON KINDLE.
 Since then, I have received an iPad, and I’ve downloaded the Kindle App, so now I read my books on my iPad instead.
 I still have my Kindle, but that’s just used to actually buy new ebooks, then I sync them to my iPad via the App.
 So, like I said, I love reading my ebooks, it is very convenient to purchase, and to store.
 I currently have 99 books on my iPad, and can take them anywhere and read them.
 The only reason I haven’t switched 100% from printed books to ebooks, is that I’m still sometimes able to find a used copy of a book on Amazon for much cheaper than an ebook.
 But, otherwise, it’s all ebooks for me.

 But then Robert Jeffrey II released his new comic ROUTE 3 #1 last month.
 This was only made available in digital form, so I had to buy it and download it through the comicsplus app.
-I did that, and was reading it on my PC @ home.
-However, I procrastinated a bit in writing a review on my blog, like I’d promised Robert, so one day I download the app on my iPad, so I could reread the comic during my lunch break @ work.
-And as I read this comic-book on my iPad, I was amazed @ how similar it is to reading a comic-book printed on paper.
-Unlike the kindle, the iPad screen is almost the same size as an average comic-book page, and I can zoom in on any part of the page, to view it larger, if I want to.
+I did that and was reading it on my PC at home.
+However, I procrastinated a bit in writing a review on my blog, like I’d promised Robert, so one day I downloaded the app on my iPad, so I could reread the comic during my lunch break at work.
+And as I read this comic-book on my iPad, I was amazed at how similar it is to reading a comic-book printed on paper.
+Unlike the Kindle, the iPad screen is almost the same size as an average comic-book page, and I can zoom in on any part of the page, to view it larger, if I want to.

 not my ipad